pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 ## 13. Termination

 13.1.
-The original term of this agreement is initiated from the Activation Date and will expire according to the USER's Subscription Package and Fees.
-Upon expiration of the term of this agreement, this agreement will expire and PYRONOME will terminate USER's ability to access and use the Software, unless USER has renewed its subscription or has subscribed to a new Subscription Package by that date.
+The duration of this contract starts from the activation date and expires according to the USER's subscription plan.
+As soon as this contract expires, its validity will expire, and PYRONOME will partially or wholly end the USER's ability to access and use the software unless the USER renews its subscription or subscribes to a new subscription plan by that time.

 13.2.
 Notwithstanding the foregoing, PYRONOME may immediately terminate or suspend USER's access and use of the Software, or terminate USER's account and this agreement if USER:

-- fails to pay any applicable fees when due; or
+- fails to pay any applicable fees when due;
-- breaches or otherwise fails to comply with this agreement and fails to remedy this breach within thirty (30) days of being so notified.
+- breaches or otherwise fails to comply with this agreement and fails to remedy this breach within thirty (30) days of being so notified; or
+- does not log in, access and use the software for twenty-four (24) months.

 13.3.
 Termination will not relieve USER from any obligation to pay fees that remain unpaid and will not limit either Party from pursuing other available remedies.
 Upon termination of this agreement or any part thereof in accordance with this agreement as a result of USER's breach, negligence or default, PYRONOME will have no obligation to refund USER any fees paid, if any.
 The provisions of this Section will not apply to those situations defined by law.

 13.4.
 Upon termination of this agreement for whatever reason, USER will immediately deliver up, or destroy, any materials and any confidential and proprietary information which it has no contractual rights to retain.
 The disclaimers of warranties and damages and limitations on liability shall survive termination.